chanan/blazor-fluxor/samples/01-CounterSample/README.md

    * The first generic parameter in the interface should identify the state the `Reducer` deals with, in this case `CounterState`.
    * The second generic parameter in the interface should identify the action the `Reducer` will react to, in this case it is the `IncrementCounterAction` class.

 If the `Reducer` does not modify the state at all then it is recommended that you return the original state passed into the `Reduce` method.

+Note that the folder structure and naming conventions used here are only recommendations.
+You may wish to have separate folders for Actions, Reducers, and Effects.
+Or you may wish to use the structure used in this sample so that all code related to `IncrementCounter` are accessible in the same folder.